openSUSE/virtx/README.md

 Serf will be listening by default on port 7373 for the RPC user messages, while it will listen on port 7946 (TCP and UDP) for serf itself.

-while the API service will be listening on port 8080.
+The virtx API service will be listening on port 8080.

 # BUGS

-For some reason on OpenSUSE Go version go1.23.8 the old pre-1.22 net/http behavior is triggered, and no 1.22+ API handler works.
+For some reason for me version go1.23.8 the old pre-1.22 net/http behavior is triggered, and no 1.22+ API handler works.
 Arg.

 To work around this, I have added in go.mod: